idrinth-thalui/core/dialogue/weight/idrinthFollowerDialogueWeight0Attack.md

 # <1

-- Vermin die!
+- Die, vermin!
 - Try to dodge this!
 - Your reach is insufficient!
 - You won't outlast me!
-- Die critter!
+- Die, critter!
 - Don't sully my blade!
 - You're not worth the effort!